It’s never been easier to spend up big on credit.

 The 7 Steps to Becoming Debt Free and Staying Out of Debt for Good

-Becoming debt free for good is a journey that starts with these 7 steps in the right direction.
+Becoming debt free is a journey that starts with these 7 steps in the right direction.

 The problem is, next time a bill comes in or your car needs repairing or the kids have a school excursion, how will you pay for them if you have no savings?

 The secret to staying out of debt in the long term is to build your savings so you can break the cycle of relying on debt.
-So start a savings plan before you start a debt reduction plan.
+This is why I start a savings plan before a debt reduction plan.

 2. See Your Debt